TravelModellingGroup/Documentation/tmg-documentation/1.6/gtamodel/user_guide/scenarios/population.md

     * 7 - Decline / don't know

 ### HouseholdData/Persons.csv

+All person records need to be sorted so that the `HouseholdId`, and `PersonNumber` are sorted ascending.

 The person records are stored in a CSV file with the following columns in order, identical to the input seed's format: